tsh594/Project-4-Veni-Vici-CP/README.md

 Submitted by: **Tasneem Shabana**

 This web app allows users to discover random artworks from the Harvard Art Museums collection, with the ability to filter out unwanted artworks by banning specific attributes like artist, culture, or medium.
-It features a comprehensive history system showing both recent and all viewed artworks.
+It features a comprehensive history system showing both recent and all viewed artworks, plus a clear filter button to reset all banned attributes.

 Time spent: **10** hours spent in total